devJuanS/fullstackopen-course/part-03/README.md

 3. Step 3: Implement the functionality for displaying the information for a single phonebook entry.
 4. Step 4: Implement functionality that makes it possible to delete a single phonebook entry.
 5. Step 5: Expand the backend so that new phonebook entries can be added.
+6. Step 6: Implement error handling for creating new entries.